MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Lens.LensSdk.CloudConnectorLaunch

 When the user crops the image and taps confirm on the final image selection for using OCR, this event is collected.
-This is user-to-request record for the service as there is no user-to-service-job mapping on the service.
+This is user-to-request record for the service as there's no user-to-service-job mapping on the service.
 UserId is required to fulfill GDPR requirements as service isn't directly exposed to users, but through clients and identify the total number of people using the service, helping the service track the volume of users using the product, as well as identifying changes in trends, help look for and rectify issues in the product.

 The following fields are collected: